Code-Institute-Submissions/wrestle-match/README.md

 - At the top of the page is a header section containing the name of the website which always serves as a link back to the homepage and a subheading telling the user the nature of this website.
-I wanted the website name to always remain on a single line and still be fairly large in size so for smaller screen widths I used a scrolling animation on the text.
+I wanted the website name to always remain on a single line and still be fairly large so for smaller screen widths I used a scrolling animation on the text.
 - On smaller screen widths a background image of a filled wrestling arena also uses a scrolling animation similar to a camera panning back and forth across a crowd.
 - In the center of the page are two main menu buttons.

 ![Choose Mode Modal Image](https://github.com/Gazroh87/wrestle-match/blob/master/assets/images/readme/choose-modal-screenshot.png)

 - The 'START GAME' triggers a modal to open where the user chooses a mode/difficulty setting before proceeding to the game page.
-Alternatively the user can select the 'RETURN' button below these options, to go back to the main menu.
+Alternatively, the user can select the 'RETURN' button below these options, to go back to the main menu.

 ![Instructions Modal Image](https://github.com/Gazroh87/wrestle-match/blob/master/assets/images/readme/instruction-modal-screenshot.png)

-- The 'HOW TO PLAY' button triggers a different modal to open that provides the user with instructions on how to navigate around the website, how to play the game and how the score system works.
+- The 'HOW TO PLAY' button triggers a different modal to open that provides the user with instructions on how to navigate around the website, how to play the game and how the scoring system works.
 Again the user can select the 'RETURN' button below the instructions, to go back to the main menu, for consistency, or the user can select the 'PLAY' button to open the 'Choose Mode...' modal to choose a mode/difficulty setting before proceeding to the game page.
-- At the bottom of the bottom of the page is a footer section with copyright.
+- At the bottom of the page is a footer section with copyright.

 #### Game page

 ![Game Page Image](https://github.com/Gazroh87/wrestle-match/blob/master/assets/images/readme/game-screenshot.png)

-- The top of the page again features a header section with the same website name text and link, then just below it, depending on the game mode selected from the main menu of the homepage, the name of the mode and it's difficulty will appear as the subtitle text providing clear indication to the user where they are within the website.
+- The top of the page again features a header section with the same website name text and link, then just below it, depending on the game mode selected from the main menu of the homepage, the mode name and its difficulty will appear as the subtitle text providing a clear indication to the user where they are within the website.
 They can be sure that what they click on will take them where they are supposed to go.
 - Below the header is the score panel section which houses the match rating box, number of moves made, game duration timer, and 'HOME' and 'RESTART' buttons.
 The 'HOME' button allows the user to return to the homepage and the 'RESTART'